The place for students to “Live. Create. Launch.”

 The inside of the building will be just as unique.
 It will feature a flexible floor plan, so rooms and spaces can be reconfigured as needs and trends change.
-The student residences will come in several forms, including large lofts for groups and small, moveable “pods” for individuals.
+The student residences will come in several forms, including large lofts for groups and private “pods” for individuals.

-Meanwhile, the ground floor of the building will house the “garage,” which will be a gathering space for student entrepreneurs and have tools they will need – 3-D printers, co-work space, prototyping tools and more.
+The “garage,” located on the ground floor of the building, will hold the tools necessary for student entrepreneurs to collaborate and begin their projects.
+These tools include 3-D printers, co-work space, prototyping tools and more.

 “The building will be as innovative and entrepreneurial as the activities inside,” said Troy D’Ambrosio, executive director of the Lassonde Institute.
 “Students will be able to choose what type of residence they want and what type of creative space they prefer.”